Our Pastoral Care Services

-At Summa, we recognize that the health of our patients, their families and friends, and our employees encompasses more than their physical well-being.
+At Summa Health, we recognize that the care of our patients, their families and friends, and our employees encompass more than their physical well-being.
 When it comes to leading a healthy, productive and satisfying life, we know that the emotional, mental and spiritual aspects of good health are just as important as those that affect a person physically.
-This is why we have incorporated a pastoral care program into the continuum of care provided at Summa.
+This is why we offer a volunteer pastoral care program at Summa Health.

 Pastoral Care Volunteers

 Summa Health’s pastoral care volunteers have provided fellowship, prayed with and supported other religious traditions and customs for many years.
 Through this program, we offer three different volunteer opportunities:

 - Pastoral Care Volunteer Visitor Volunteer – volunteer visits and prays with patients of any denomination.

 - Catholic Eucharistic Minister Volunteer – volunteer provides the Eucharist and a visit to Catholic patients.